Losing weight quickly and naturally involves implementing or overhauling major lifestyle choices and sticking to them consistently, every day.

 Here are additional simple tips that can help you maximize your weight loss.

 - Cut back on refined/processed sugar – Overconsumption of this carb source is associated with increased calorie intake, and thus, obesity.
 Refined sugars provide lots of energy (calories) and minimal nutrient value.
-It is best to limit your consumption to 1 serving a day or avoid them completely for best weight loss results.
+It is best to limit your consumption to 1 serving a day or avoid them completely for the best weight loss results.

-- Try intermittent fasting: IF is associated with increased life longevity, provides the digestive system a rest, and is an easy way to reduce overall caloric intake.
+- Try intermittent fasting – IF is associated with increased life longevity, provides the digestive system a rest, and is an easy way to reduce overall caloric intake.
 Many people also decrease carb intake along with this method.
 Men tend to have better results because it can affect female hormones negatively (5).

 - Eat a high-fiber, high-protein diet – Fiber and protein are nutritious food choices that help us remain full for longer periods of time, which means you are less likely to mindlessly snack on non-nutritious foods.